SWIFTSIM/swiftsimio/docs/source/visualisation/slice.rst

 This backend is more suited for use with moving-mesh hydrodynamics schemes.

-The primary function here is :meth:`swiftsimio.visualisation.slice.slice_gas`, which allows you to create a gas slice of any field.
+The primary function here is :func:`swiftsimio.visualisation.slice.slice_gas`, which allows you to create a gas slice of any field.
 See the example below.

 Example